Flu shots: Especially important if you have heart disease

-Is it safe to get a flu shot if I have heart disease?
+Is the flu shot safe if I have heart disease?

 Talk to your doctor before getting a flu shot if:

 - You've had a serious allergic reaction to the flu vaccine in the past

 - You have a history of Guillain-Barre syndrome that developed after receiving a flu shot

-- You're sick with a fever at the time you plan to get a flu shot
+- You have a fever when you go to get a flu shot